'Loop Hero' is the Perfect Game for a Post-Covid World

 - walk around

-I bought Loop Hero the day it was released, not because I follow the publisher, and not even because I love roguelikes (we'll define this genre in a moment), although I have spent a shameful amount of hours playing Slay the Spire.
+I bought Loop Hero the day it was released, not because I follow the publisher, and not even because I love roguelikes (we'll define this genre in a moment), although I have spent a shameful amount of hours playing Ancient Domains of Mystery (ADOM).
 Instead, something about this game just spoke to me, and it's one of the best decisions I've made this year.
-[Disclaimer: I haven't made many decisions this year.]
+[Disclaimer: I haven't made many big decisions this year.]

 Loop Hero consists of four chapters, each progressively more challenging.
-Is the game worth the time I've spent playing it?
+Is the game worth the time I've invested?
 Is it the addictive nature of these run-based games that has me hooked, or is there something deeper to this indie phenomenon?

-Before we adventure any further down this trail of thought, it's worth taking a few minutes to explain what "roguelike" games are, and why they're so popular.
-(Warning: If you are a "gamer," then you probably know all this, so feel free to skip ahead to the Meat+Potatoes of this story.)
+Before we adventure further down this trail of thought, it's worth taking a few minutes to explain what "roguelike" games are, and why they're so popular.
+(Warning: If you are a gamer, you may know all this, in which case skip ahead to the FINAL LOOP of this story.)

 What are 'roguelike' games, and what's the appeal of dying over and over?

-Roguelikes have been around for four decades now, and in the gaming community, the genre is steeped in controversy.
+Roguelikes have been around for about four decades now, and in the gaming community, the genre is steeped in controversy.
 Roguelikes are named after a 1980 dungeon crawler called Rogue invented by two computer programmers at the University of California Santa Cruz.
-It was a simple game with a simple premise: try to survive as many dungeons as you can before inevitably dying and starting over.
-This idea is the foundation of all roguelikes: "winning" is secondary to simply advancing as far as you can before being overwhelmed by increasingly challenging adversaries.
+It was a simple game with a simple premise: survive as many dungeons as you can before inevitably dying and starting over.
+If, by some miracle, you make it to the final dungeon and find the legendary Amulet of Yendor, then you must climb all the way back to the surface to claim victory.
+Few have accomplished that feat.
+This idea is the foundation of all roguelikes: "winning the game" is secondary to simply advancing as far as you can before being overwhelmed by increasingly challenging adversaries.

-For those who skipped ahead, here's the Meat+Potatoes of this story:
+For those who skipped ahead, here's the FINAL LOOP of the story:

-If there are thousands of roguelike games out there, why play Loop Hero?
+If there are hundreds of roguelike games out there, why play Loop Hero?

 What makes this game special?